DreymaR/BigBagKbdTrixPKL/Files/README.md

 WARNING: HARD HAT AREA!
 =======================

-PKL[edition DreymaR] is a Work-In-Progress, so all of it may not be working perfectly ... yet. ;-)
+EPiKaL PKL is a Work-In-Progress, so all of it may not be working perfectly ... yet. ;-)

-~ Øystein B "DreymaR" Gadmar, 2018
+~ Øystein B "DreymaR" Gadmar, 2019

 DONE: